-- a) The publisher sets the Terms of Control, complying with the following: - i) The wording must be clear and relate to individuals not companies - ii) Phrases or words that are subjective and/or difficult to explicitly prove are not permitted. - iii) There must be at least one qualifying demographic which is neither: - a geographic criteria at a country level or higher (for example individuals in the UK); or - an interest in the field (for example individuals with an interest in technology). - iv) It must be possible for individuals not to meet the criteria. - b) You must not publish either the Terms of Control or an approximation of these in the publication or on any documents or promotional material targeted at the reader.
+- a) The publisher sets the Terms of Control, complying with the following: - i) The wording must be clear and relate to individuals not companies - ii) Phrases or words that are subjective and/or difficult to explicitly prove are not permitted. - iii) There must be at least one qualifying demographic which is neither: - a geographic criteria at a country level or higher (for example individuals in the UK); or - an interest in the field (for example individuals with an interest in technology). - iv) It must be possible for individuals not to meet the criteria.

+b) You must not publish either the Terms of Control or an approximation of these in the publication or on any documents or promotional material targeted at the reader where the effect might be to lead them to provide inaccurate data about themselves in order to meet the Terms of Control.